HomeOnMars/projektoOmnijo/OmniCentrajSpecifoj.md

 [Seaside Valley](https://mods.paradoxplaza.com/mods/82544/Any), Or "Ĉemarvalo", about 300km away from the current capital.
 A totally ridiculous place
-to build a capital city for anyone sensible, of course, with its lack of flat areas for easy expansion, and its steep altitude changes posing significant problems for building both buildings and transportation, and the temperature changes at different altitude are rather significant;
+to build a capital city, of course, with its lack of flat areas for easy expansion, its steep altitude changes posing significant problems for building both buildings and transportation, and the temperature and wind speed changes at different altitude are just brutal.
-not to mention that
+Not to mention that
 the local farmers there are famous for not willing to give up their lands.
-The only significant potential there is the several places for building dams- but hey, who would ever want a dam (or dams!) this close to the city?
+The only easily capitalizable thing there is the several good spots for building dams- but hey, who would ever want a dam / dams this close to the city??
 What if they break??

 ...
-To which the <span style="color:Silver">Queen</span> simply responded with:
+To which the <span style="color:Silver">Queen</span> simply replied:
 "All of those factors would make the city look even COOLER in the end!".

 And then, it was so.